tukangcode/LinguaGacha-TL-Indo/README_EN.md

 - See [Wiki - Supported Formats](https://github.com/neavo/LinguaGacha/wiki/%E6%94%AF%E6%8C%81%E7%9A%84%E6%96%87%E4%BB%B6%E6%A0%BC%E5%BC%8F) for examples.
 Submit format requests via [ISSUES](https://github.com/neavo/LinguaGacha/issues)

 ## Recent Updates 📅
+- 20250310 v0.11.0
+  - NEW - Smart carry-over of context from previous text
+    - Automatically analyzes whether the previous text is semantically coherent and suitable for carry-over
+    - Provides more semantic information while avoiding translation errors such as text misalignment

 - 20250309 v0.10.1
   - NEW - Automatic update check
   - NEW - Table support for multiple selection deletion and insertion